tpn/perfecthash/README.md

     --SkipGraphVerification

-        When set, skips the internal graph verification check that ensures a valid perfect hash solution has been found (i.e. with no collisions across the entire key set).
+        When present, skips the internal graph verification check that ensures a valid perfect hash solution has been found (i.e. with no collisions across the entire key set).

+    --DisableCsvOutputFile

+        When present, disables writing the .csv output file.
+This is required when running multiple instances of the tool against the same output directory in parallel.

     --OmitCsvRowIfTableCreateFailed

         When present, omits writing a row in the .csv output file if table creation fails for a given keys file.
+Ignored if --DisableCsvOutputFile is speficied.

     --OmitCsvRowIfTableCreateSucceeded

         When present, omits writing a row in the .csv output file if table creation succeeded for a given keys file.
+Ignored if --DisableCsvOutputFile is specified.

     --IndexOnly